open-ephys/commutators/README.md

 1. Flashing red: commutator is charging internal super-capacitors.
 All controls and motor operation are locked Wait until this completes.
 1. Solid red: commutator is disabled.
 Motor is turned off and will not turn or respond to button presses or external commands.
-1. Blue: commutator is enabled and permits both remote (RPC) and manual (button) turn control.
-Buttons take preceidence over remote commands.
+1. Pink: commutator is enabled permits manual control only.
+The device will not respond to remote turn commands.
 1. Green: commutator is enabled and permits remote turn control.
 Turn buttons are inactive.
 Stop/Go and LED buttons remain active.
-1. Pink: commutator is enabled permits manual control only.
-The device will not respond to remote turn commands.
+1. Blue: commutator is enabled and permits both remote (RPC) and manual (button) turn control.
+Buttons take precedence over remote commands.

 The LED can be turned off by pressing and holding it > 500 msec.
 It can be turned back on by pressing it.